secretnodes/secretnodes.org/docs/ss.md

 Currently yes.

+## How to create a SCRT address with the light client.

+<iframe src="https://player.vimeo.com/video/433411685" width="640" height="456" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe>

 ## ⚠️⚠️⚠️ WARNING ⚠️⚠️⚠️

 THE ONLY OFFICIAL SITE TO SWAP IS https://secretswap.io NO OTHER SITE SHOULD BE CONSIDERED AS OFFICIAL FOR ANY REASON WHATSOEVER.
 WE WILL COMMUNICATE OFFICIAL EXCHANGE SUPPORT FOR ANY EXCHANGES WHO ANNOUNCE THEIR SUPPORT PUBLICLY.